 The Certificate in Translation Studies is open to all UIUC undergraduate and graduate students who have achieved at least intermediate competence in a language other than English and who have a cumulative GPA of 3.0 or higher.

 Requirements for the Certificate Program

-The Certificate will be awarded after completion of 18 credits.
-Undergraduates will take six 3-credit courses at the 300 and 400 level.
-These will include two foundation courses and a Translation Capstone project.
-Three electives will be taken from a list of translation electives and from a list of electives approved by the major department.
-Only two electives may count for the certificate from the student's undergraduate major, and these must come from an approved list.
+The Certificate will be awarded after successful completion of 18 credits.
+Undergraduates will take six 3-credit courses at the 300 and 400 level including TRST 407, TRST 410, and TRST 440.
+Three electives will be taken from an approved list of translation studies electives and other electives approved by the major department.
+Up to two approved elective courses from the student's undergraduate major may count for the translation certificate.

-The Certificate will be awarded after completion of 18 credits.
-Graduate students will take four 4-credit courses at the 400 or 500 level.
-These will include two foundation courses.
-Two additional elective courses will be taken from an approved list of translation courses and courses from the graduate major.
-The student will complete a 2-credit Capstone project.
-Only one elective from the students graduate major may count for the translation certificate and this must come from an approved list.
+The Certificate will be awarded after successful completion of 20 graduate hours including TRST 407, TRST 410, and TRST 440.
+Two electives will be taken from an approved list of translation studies courses and courses from the graduate major.
+One approved elective course from the student's graduate major may count towards the translation certificate.